Bishops: Audit terminal fees collected from OFWs

-BALANGA CITY: The Catholic Bishops’ Conference of the Philippines- Episcopal Commission on Migrants and Itinerant People (CBCP-ECMI) on Friday asked for full accounting of the airport terminal fee of P550 collected from each departing overseas Filipino worker.
+BALANGA City: The Catholic Bishops’ Conference of the Philippines- Episcopal Commission on Migrants and Itinerant People (CBCP-ECMI) on Friday asked for full accounting of the airport terminal fee of P550 collected from each departing overseas Filipino worker (OFW).

 “How much has been refunded and where and how much is not yet returned to the OFWs?
 Where is the money?”
 Bishop Ruperto Santos of the Diocese of Balanga and CBCP-ECMI chairman, asked on Friday.